 Visit the Livingston County Mental Health Board website at: www.lcmhb.com

 In 1968, the voters of Livingston County passed a referendum to “establish and maintain community mental health facilities and services including facilities and services for the developmentally disabled and the substance abuser and levy therefore an annual tax not to exceed .15%.”
 The Livingston County Mental Health Board is appointed by the County Board to administer the funds and monitor the services provided by the agencies receiving funds from the department.
 In accordance with the Mental Health Act, the County Board appoints one of their members to serve on the Mental Health Board.
-The Mental Health Board consists of seven members who are appointed to serve three-year terms and are eligible to be re-appointed at the expiration of their terms.
+The Mental Health Board consists of seven members who are appointed to serve four-year terms and are eligible to be re-appointed at the expiration of their terms.
 The Board meets on the third Thursday of each month.
 The officers are elected at the annual meeting in June.

 The current board members are:

 - Mental Health 708 Board – Jack Vietti (President), Ed Legner (Vice President), Vicki Day (Secretary), Debbie Studnicki (Treasurer), Mark Donovan, Rose Smith, and Jane Anderson

 - Mental Health 377 Board – Robert McCarty (President), Vicki Day (Vice President), and Mary Etta Mullen (Secretary)

 The Livingston County Board for the Care and Treatment of Persons with a Developmental Disability (377 Board) also is appointed by the County Board and funds services for persons with developmental disabilities through the programs administered by the Mental Health Board.

 The 708 and 377 Boards receive their tax levy funds and allocate them to the below agencies.
 The funds are used to cover programs that have no other funding stream, serve Livingston County residents, and fall within the guidelines of having a mental illness, a developmental disability, or substance use issues.